-Abuse of a dominant position.
+Abuse of dominant position.

-- 17. (1) Any conduct on the part of a telecommunications undertaking which constitutes an abuse of a dominant position in a market is prohibited. - (2) A telecommunications undertaking abuses a dominant position in a market if it prevents, restricts or distorts competition in such market, including, without limiting the generality of the foregoing, if it -- - (a) restricts the entry of any telecommunications undertaking into a market; - (b) prevents or deters any telecommunications undertaking from engaging in competitive conduct in a market; - (c) eliminates or removes any telecommunications undertaking from a market, except through lawful competition; - (d) directly or indirectly imposes anti-competitive purchase or selling prices or otherwise engages in anti-competitive practices; - (e) limits any telecommunications service, or the availability of any telecommunications network or facility, in a market to the prejudice of competitive market conditions; - (f) makes the conclusion of any agreement subject to acceptance of supplemental conditions which, by their nature or according to commercial practice, have no connection with the subject of such agreement; or
+- 17. (1) Any conduct on the part of a telecommunications undertaking which constitutes an abuse of a dominant position in a market is prohibited. - (2) A telecommunications undertaking abuses a dominant position in a market where it prevents, restricts or distorts competition in that market, including, without limiting the generality of the foregoing, where it - - (a) restricts the entry of any telecommunications undertaking into a market; - (b) prevents or deters any telecommunications undertaking from engaging in competitive conduct in a market; - (c) eliminates or removes any telecommunications undertaking from a market, except through lawful competition; - (d) directly or indirectly imposes anti-competitive purchase or selling prices or otherwise engages in anti-competitive practices; - (e) limits any telecommunications service, or the availability of any telecommunications network or facility, in a market to the prejudice of competitive market conditions; - (f) makes the conclusion of any agreement subject to acceptance of supplemental conditions which, by their nature or according to commercial practice, have no connection with the subject of the agreement; or - (g) engages in any conduct that results in the exploitation of its consumers or other users or hinders entry into or expansion of a telecommunications undertaking into a market, including exclusive dealings, market restrictions, and tied selling. - (3) A telecommunications undertaking shall not be treated as abusing a dominant position in a market where the relevant conduct has been authorised under regulation 19 or where the telecommunications undertaking otherwise demonstrates to the satisfaction of the Commission that -